 The vast majority distinguish one unique goblet as the main Holy Grail.
 Others call the attention that the Holy Grail legends formed in Europe during the twelfth to fifteenth centuries to specify more than ten distinct Holy Grails.
 A third gathering fights that Holy Grails have existed all over the planet for millennia.
 In truth, Grails have been wherever in each age.
 They have appeared as cups, lances, skulls, platters, stones, swords, cauldrons, and even books.

 According to historical accounts, if you drink from the Holy Grail, you will change for eternity and heal from all your sicknesses.
 Also, rumors have spread far and wide, suggesting that assuming you drink or eat from a Holy Grail.
 Or even touch it; its power will enter you and start a course of catalytic change.
 That will consequently mend you, enlighten you, and conceivably even make you eternal.

 - In medieval writings, the Grail can still be found in the adventures of the knight Parceval.
 The Grail also appears in some beautiful stories of King Arthur.
-When the knights stood around the famous Round Table, the Grail appeared floating in the air and beckoned them to go in search of it.
+When the knights stood around the famous Round Table, the Grail appeared floating in the air and beckoned them to search for it.

 - Another legend centers on the Knights Templar, who, during the Crusades, dug beneath the Temple Mount in Jerusalem and found the Holy Grail there.

 The Holy Grail is one of medieval stories and legends’ most famous and mysterious religious relics.
 Searching for and finding this sacred cup was an initiation ritual for the aspiring medieval knight.
 Even modern scholars have followed in the footsteps of the Holy Grail to see if the legend is true.